 Slowly but surely, more and more of our home operations are becoming automatic—and, with each advancement, life becomes a little easier.
 These advancements also extend to the blinds that cover our windows.
 The best smart blinds automate both the amount of light that is allowed into the home and when that light is let in.

 Instead of having to walk to every window in the home to raise and lower the blinds, smart blinds save time by making it convenient to let in the exact amount of light chosen at any time of the day.
 Not only can smart blinds save time, but they are also an excellent option for individuals who have difficulty repeatedly standing and sitting or who find it hard to raise their arms above their head to lift and lower shades throughout the day.

-In this guide, you can learn about the different types of smart blinds, weigh the features to consider when shopping for smart blinds, and review the selections for some of the best smart blinds on the market for your connected home’s windows.
+In this guide, homeowners can learn about the different types of smart blinds, weigh the features to consider when shopping for smart blinds, and review the selections for some of the best smart blinds on the market for their connected home’s windows.

 - BEST OVERALL: Yoolax Motorized Blind Shade for Window

-- BEST UPGRADE: Graywind Motorized Roller Shades 100% Blackout
+- UPGRADE PICK: Graywind Motorized Thermal Insulated Roller Shades

 - BEST REMOTE CONTROL: ZY Blinds Motorized Blackout Window Shades